ForeverACharles/PhotoGallary-App/README.md

   `java --module-path PATH2JavaFX/lib --add-modules javafx.controls Photos55.app.Photos55.App`

 Note: More modules might need to be included besides just *javafx.controls*.
-But, probably only a few more common ones in the JavaFX package
+But, probably only a few of the common ones in the JavaFX package